ziyang-ning/WinoCNN/README.md

 Press the "Run" button in `IDOD_TEST.m` to run winoPE with `ID = 2`, `OD = 4`.
 The set of 8 kernels can be found at around line 138: `kernel = [kernel_1, kernel_1, kernel_2, kernel_2, kernel_3, kernel_4, kernel_5, kernel_6];`.
 The plots will automatically show up, and error information will display in the terminal.
 You can find the output data used by the testbenches in the directory: `../matlab_data_out/input2424_filter33_ID2OD4`.

 Note: Report Results are created with the input image `A = imread('2424_pic.jpg');` due to the size limitations of the Verilog SRAM.
+The filer matrices `filter.txt` and input matrices `input.txt` that's going to be loaded by the memory can be found inside the output directory.
+The correct answer for testbench comparison can be found inside the `/ans` folder of the output folder.
+The intermediate U, and V matrices are in the `/in_U_in_V` folder.